davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

         $ pip install discord-advert-framework[web]

     This is only available on desktop computers and cannot be eg. run on a linux server.
-It is recommened to obtain the user token instead unless additional features from the web modules are desired (see :ref:`Web browser (core)`)
+It is recommended to obtain the user token instead unless additional features from the web modules are desired (see :ref:`Web browser (core)`)